Does homeowners insurance cover spoiled food from power outage?

 If your food spoils because of a power outage caused by a windstorm, lightning strike, or another covered peril, homeowners insurance can help pay to replace your food.
 Most standard homeowners insurance policies cover up to $500 in food loss after a power outage, but only if the cause of the outage is covered by your policy.

 Homeowners insurance doesn’t cover maintenance issues, so if your food spoils because your refrigerator suddenly stops working, your policy won’t cover the loss.
-If your utility company causes a power outage, you might be able to get them to reimburse you for the food loss, however it’ll depend on the situation and the company.
+If your utility company causes a power outage, you might be able to get them to reimburse you for the food loss, however it’ll depend on the situation and company.

 Key takeaways